Sibasis-Malla/DMusic/README.md

 ## To Run the Application

-1. Make Sure you have Metamask installed and connected to ropsten, Goerli,Or rinkeby Network and have some test Ethers.
+1. Make Sure you have Metamask installed and connected to ropsten, Goerli, rinkeby Or Matic Network and have some test Ethers.

 2. Run the following commands on your local Machine
 ```